 What Does it Take to Be an Animal Breeder?

-Position Description Select and breed animals according to their genealogy, characteristics, and offspring.
+Animal Breeder Example Select and breed animals according to their genealogy, characteristics, and offspring.
 May require knowledge of artificial insemination techniques and equipment use.
 May involve keeping records on heats, birth intervals, or pedigree.

 - Exhibit animals at shows.

-What Every Animal Breeder Should Know
+Things an Animal Breeder Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.